The IDEA: Deliver Energy Access

 2020 was our 10 Year Anniversary.
 Since founding, we have committed 1% of our annual revenue to people and communities in need of access to energy.
 Now, we invite global partners to join us in this IDEA – to Deliver Energy Access - by formally submitting their projects for consideration or committing 1% of their annual revenue to the cause.
 Together we can build a more sustainable world and amplify our impact.

 SimpliPhi is a member of the UN Global Compact and the Unreasonable Impact Group, a UN-sponsored program of companies committed to fulfilling the Sustainable Development Goals (SDGs).
 These 17 goals address the major social and environmental issues of our times.
-Integral to our compact to create a better world is to support projects with the IDEA of dedicating 1% of annual revenue to Deliver Energy Access.
+Integral to our global compact to create a better world is to support projects with the IDEA of dedicating 1% of annual revenue to Deliver Energy Access.

 SimpliPhi manufactures safe, reliable, and affordable energy storage solutions with deployments in over 40 countries.